 He is 19 years old and has no experience of the world; he has never worked in a job, never had to pay rent or a mortgage, never had to make his own way through life, never had a wife or children to support and care for – all his needs have been met by his parents and he’s never known what it is to worry about a single need.
 And now he wants to upgrade to a larger income source, and depend on the congregation to supply his lifestyle choice.
 However, the congregation consists very largely of senior people who live on their old-age pensions and what little savings they’ve managed to accrue over a lifetime of working.
 For many of them there is no spare cash to support yet another “missionary”.

 In contrast, in my own church, the youth groups are led by the assistant minister; it is one of his many responsibilities in the church and for which he is paid a stipend; it is a role which has been determined by the minister and church elders.
+He has also established his own business as a builder in order to supplement his income.
 He had been a congregational member for some years, and felt called to the ministry as a pastor; he trained at the denomination’s theological college and was subsequently called by the church to fill the role of assistant minister.
 He now trains some of the young people in youth ministry, which they do as part of their own ministry within the congregation, whilst doing their school or university studies.

 Most missionaries are sincere….